algorandfoundation/xGov/Proposals/xgov-197.md

 ---

 ## Abstract

 Creation of an xUSD -> COMPX staking contract whichc will allow xbacked users to gain a position within CompX and accumulate what will become the governance token for the CompX platform - that xBacked is now part of.
 Secondly, this staking contract would give users additional reasons to use and hold their xUSD which will ultimatly help toward maintaining the soft USD peg for xUSD.

 ## Team

 Kieran Nelson  - CEO/Founder at CompXLabs
 Akingbesote Jesulonimi (Nimi) - Founder / Lead smart contract developer

 ## Experience with Algorand

 Kieran - 2.5 years working in the Algorand ecosystem across Algogator and CompX.
 Extensive experience with Algorand SDK and ecosystem APIs.
-Nimi - 2 years experience working with xBacked create smart contracts, front end and abckend for the platform.
+Nimi - 2 years experience working with xBacked create smart contracts, front end and backend for the platform.

 ## Proposal
 The staking contracts for xUSD were previously made and audited however these were written in Reach.sh and are not upgradable and the limited expereince of Reach in the ecosystem makes them difficult to maintain.
 We will be re-writing these contracts in Tealish as this is Nimi's preferred SC language to use.

 ### Technical specifications

 The technical sepcifications for this contract and assosiated front end UI are presently below in psuedo-code/plain language - actual contract/code variables may differ in name.

 Global State variables: totalStake, totalRewards, state, numberOfStakers, lockPeriod, rewardTokenId, rewardsPerBlock, stakeTokenId, accessTokenId, accessTokenBalanceRequired, minimumStake, maximumStake